Do Turtles Breathe Out Of Their Buttholes?

 Comparing turtles’ breathing with other reptiles, we can see that some closely related reptiles, such as lizards and snakes, have a functional diaphragm.
 Turtles, on the other hand, seem to be more efficient at extracting oxygen from the air they breathe.
 Another interesting example is crocodiles, who have a fully divided heart, separating the oxygen-rich and oxygen-poor blood, aiding in their ability to hold their breath for a longer time.
 In summary, turtles have a peculiar breathing mechanism, which works effectively for them, and allows them to adapt seamlessly to their aquatic and terrestrial environments.

-More to Explore: Does Sea Turtles Bite?
+More to Explore: How Do Turtles Live So Long?

 Conservation Efforts to Protect Turtles’ Respiratory Systems.